ORCHID: Fairness-Aware Orchestration in Mission-Critical Air-Ground Integrated Networks: System Model and Problem Formulation

-To accurately reflect the spatial heterogeneity inherent in real-world traffic scenarios (e.g., gatherings in business districts or stadiums), we move beyond the simplistic uniform distribution assumption.
-Instead, the locations of GUs are modeled using a \textit{Thomas Cluster Process} (TCP)~\cite{chiu2013stochastic}, which is a specialized class of Poisson Cluster Processes (PCP).
+To accurately reflect the spatial heterogeneity inherent in mission-critical environments (e.g., victims gathering at evacuation shelters or trapped in isolated disaster ruins), we move beyond the simplistic uniform distribution assumption.
+Instead, the locations of GUs are modeled using a \textit{Thomas Cluster Process} (TCP) \cite{chiu2013stochastic}, which is a specialized class of \textit{Poisson Cluster Processes} (PCP).

-The generation of user coordinates in TCP involves a two-stage stochastic process: \begin{enumerate} \item \textbf{Parent Process (Hotspot Centers):} First, a set of parent points, representing the centers of traffic hotspots, is generated according to a homogeneous Poisson Point Process (HPPP) with intensity $\lambda_p$.
+The generation of user coordinates in TCP involves a two-stage stochastic process: \begin{enumerate} \item \textbf{Parent Process (Hotspot Centers):} First, a set of parent points, representing the centers of evacuation hotspots, is generated according to a \textit{homogeneous Poisson Point Process} (HPPP) with intensity $\lambda_p$.
 Let $\Phi_p = \{\mathbf{c}_1, \mathbf{c}_2, \dots, \mathbf{c}_{K_p}\}$ denote the locations of these $K_p$ cluster centers. \item \textbf{Daughter Process (User Scattering):} For each parent point $\mathbf{c}_k \in \Phi_p$, a cluster of users (daughter points) is generated.
 The number of users in each cluster follows a Poisson distribution with mean $\bar{M}$.
 The positions of these users are independently and identically distributed (i.i.d.) around the cluster center $\mathbf{c}_k$ following a symmetric bivariate normal distribution with variance $\sigma^2_{\rm scatter}$. \end{enumerate}

-Mathematically, the probability density function (PDF) of a user's location $\mathbf{x} \in \mathbb{R}^2$ relative to its cluster center $\mathbf{c}_k$ is given by:
+Mathematically, the \textit{probability density function} (PDF) of a user's location $\mathbf{x} \in \mathbb{R}^2$ relative to its cluster center $\mathbf{c}_k$ is given by:

 where $\sigma_{\rm scatter}$ controls the spatial spread of the hotspot.
-A smaller $\sigma_{\rm scatter}$ implies highly concentrated traffic, while a larger value indicates a more diffuse hotspot.
+A smaller $\sigma_{\rm scatter}$ implies highly concentrated victim clusters, while a larger value indicates a more diffuse distribution of affected users.